TheDevelolper/Event-Sourcing-Harness/DocFx/docs/guides/authentication/keycloak-configuration.md

 > Always use your environment's **secret management system** (or Environment Variables) to handle sensitive data securely.

 ---
+### 🧑🏽‍💻 Changing the Realm Name

+Try to avoid renaming the realm itself as it's not required.
+You can simply change the display name in the Keycloak UI.
+> To do this go to Realm Settings > Display Name

 ### 👤 Setting Up User Accounts